freegeek-pdx/mkuser/README.md

 `mkuser` is also focused on precision and accuracy.
 The user accounts created by `mkuser` should be indistinguishable from a user account created by `sysadminctl -addUser` or System Preferences.
 This may not sound like much, but if you read through the source you'll see that there are a variety of subtleties and nuances that took quite a bit of research and effort to match exactly what `sysadminctl -addUser` and System Preferences does.
 Also, `mkuser` actually does better in some situations to avoid possible errors or macOS bugs!
 If you're interested in this, there are many detailed technical notes throughout the source that basically serve as a study in user account creation.
 No other scripted user account creation that I'm aware of creates user accounts as accurately as `mkuser`.

-`mkuser` is a single function within a single script written in `bash` with no external dependencies.
+`mkuser` is a single function within a single script written in `bash` with no 3rd-party dependencies (every command that `mkuser` calls is included in macOS).
 If you want to incorporate `mkuser`'s functionality into your own `bash` (not `zsh`) script without requiring another file, you can simply copy-and-paste the whole function into your code.
 Or, of course, you can call the separate `mkuser` script file from any code written in any language or directly on the command line.

 Some of the features of `mkuser` that are not available in other user creation tools are: create a user immediately or save a user creation package, setup automatic login, skip Setup Assistant on first boot and/or first login, prohibit standard users from changing their own password or picture, and prevent the first user from getting a Secure Token, along with all other normal user creation options you would expect and more.